 The hubs are based in:

-In Salford, we’ll be working with a long term partner of ours, Emmaus.
+In Salford, we are working with a long term partner of ours, Emmaus.
 They support people in working their way out of homelessness, providing meaningful work and a food pantry.
 A lot of the residents in the area get referred to this community hub from their local schools, which will now have a selection of school shoes and uniform available in their store.
 The hub will stock shirts, sweatshirts, skirts, trousers, socks, pumps, shoes and PE tops.

 Crewe, St Paul’s Centre